pure-data/externals-howto/externals-HOWTO.md

 Since all signal vectors of a patch (not including it’s sub-patches) are of the same length, it is sufficient to get the length of one of these vectors.

+Since an object doesn't know its *perform*-routine's signal-vector length until the "dsp"-method, this would be the place to allocate temporary buffers to store intermediate dsp computations.
+See: *getbytes*.

 perform-routine
 ---------------